gederajeg/collogetr/README.md

 #> 5 pertahanan         10          0 0.0439     1.36 memperkuat
 #> 6 basis               8          0 0.0823     1.08 memperkuat
 ```

+The codes below retrieve the distinctive collocates for *menguatkan* 'to strengthen' or Construction B.

 ``` r
 # retrieve distinctive collocates for Construction B (i.e., menguatkan)